aabacus/5mmb_classic/README.txt

 13) alt-4 to make everyone follow
 14) 2 to attack a single target.
 F-twice to make all toons attack/talk target.
 15) F1-F5 heals main window then next window clockwise
-16) alt-3 heals first guy with tank role in toonlist.
-17) type /clique and go to your healers/decursers and configure which button does what when clicking on raid bars.
-Clicking on those same raid bars in your main window will make those healers heal/decurse/shield that party member in exactly the same way!
+16) type /clique and go to your healers/decursers and configure which button does what when clicking on raid bars.

 Full controls here:
 https://www.reddit.com/r/Classic_Multiboxing/wiki/5mmbcontrols